-Since I created the blog category of Sexuality and Aging, one might expect I have some definitive number in mind for when ‘aging’ begins…but I don’t.
+Since I created the blog category of Intimacy and Aging, one might expect I have some definitive number in mind for when ‘aging’ begins…but I don’t.
 Because I think… it all depends.

 The timeline for my personal aging began in my late thirties, the consequence of an emergency oophorectomy (surgical removal of ovaries).
 The morning after the operation, a nurse came to my bedside carrying a small white cup containing a capsule of estrogen and one of progesterone.
 These were pills I now needed to stave off the premature onset of aging my body would go through due to the removal of my ovaries.